Kadaknath

 Kadaknath, also called Kali Masi ("fowl having black flesh"), is an Indian breed of chicken.
 They originated from Dhar and Jhabua, Madhya Pradesh.
 These birds are mostly bred by the rural and tribals.
 There are three varieties: jet black, golden and pencilled.
 The meat from this breed has a geographical indication (GI Tag) tag that was approved by the Indian government on 30 July 2018.

 Breed

 The Kadaknath is popular for its adaptability and its grey-black meat, which is believed to infuse vigour.
 Its colour is caused by melanin.
 The breed is considered to have originated from the Kathiwar Alirajapur jungles in Jhabua district of Madhya Pradesh.

 The roosters weigh 1.8–2 kg and the hens 1.2–1.5 kg.
 Kadaknath hens' eggs are brown with a slightly pink tint; they are poor setters and rarely hatch their own brood.
 Eggs weigh an average of 30–35 g.

 Colour

 Kadaknath birds are grey-black all over and have gold plumage with greenish iridescence.
-The greyish black colour is present in the legs and toenails, beak, tongue, comb and wattles; even the meat, bones and organs have grey colouration.
+The greyish black colour is present in the legs and toenails, beak, tongue, comb and wattles; even the meat, bones, blood and organs have black colouration.